d-pujara/my_portfolio/README.md

 1: Climate change is a man-made phenomenon and is very real.
 2: Factual news story

-Model has been trained with 74% accuracy which is not
+Model has been trained with 74% accuracy.

 [Kaggle Link](https://www.kaggle.com/datasets/edqian/twitter-climate-change-sentiment-dataset)